top of page

 Type of hike: Circular.

 Difficulty: This is an easy hike on gravel paths.
-The final section, on the green-marked trail, is slightly more difficult and some parts are on bare rock.
+The final section, on the green-marked trail, is just slightly more difficult and some parts of the trail are on bare rock.

 Directions: Enter “Arbel National Park” into Waze.

 Admission: Arbel National Park is a site of the Israel Nature and Parks Authority.
-It is open Sunday to Thursday and Saturday 8.00 am to 5.00 pm and Friday and holiday eves 8.00 am to 4.00 pm.
+It is open Sunday to Thursday and Saturday 8.00 a.m. to 5.00 p.m. and Friday and holiday eves 8.00 a.m. to 4.00 p.m.
 It closes 1 hour earlier in the winter.
 The last entry to the park and observation areas is one hour before closing time.
-Close to the parking lot is a shaded picnic area, a store selling hot and cold drinks and snacks, and WCs.
+Close to the parking lot is a shaded picnic area, a store selling hot and cold drinks and snacks, and restrooms.
 There is an admission charge.
-The park telephone number is 04 673-2904.
+Their telephone number is 04 673-2904.
 Click here for their website.

-Public transport: There is no convenient public transport.
+Public transport: There is no public transport close to the park.
 Enter "Arbel National Park" into Moovit.
 From the closest bus stop it is a 39 minute/3.2 Km walk.

 Herod and arabel.jpeg

-Model of the cages used by Herod the Great to defeat the supporters of the Antigonus.
+Model of the cages used by Herod the Great to defeat the supporters of Antigonus.
+They contained Roman soldiers and were lowered from the cliff.

 Do you find my website interesting and helpful?